5 Easy to Follow Steps for a Successful LearnDash Course Launch – Part 4

 If you review the file, you will see a string that says, "You can access your account area to view orders, change your password, and more at:" We typically change that to: "You can access your course materials and more at:" This makes more sense based on what your member purchased.
 There is a second string in the file that says, "Click here to set your new password."
 We change that to, "Let's get started right away.
 To gain access to you course materials."
 This will make more sense to them and get them setting their password as a first step.

-In the final step 5, we will cover the final step which is the setting up of your menus and course dashboard where members will access their content.
+In the final step 5 of this series, we will cover the final step which is the setting up of your menus and course dashboard so members get easy access to their content.